 Best Desserts in SE Portland

 Fifty Licks is yet another strong contender for the “best-ice-cream-in-Portland” award.
-Fifty Licks began as a humble food truck roaming the streets of Portland and has evolved into 2 brick and mortar ice cream parlors – the first on SE Clinton St. and the second on E Burnside St. across from the Laurelhurst Theater.
+Fifty Licks began as a humble food truck roaming the streets of Portland and has evolved into two brick-and-mortar ice cream parlors – the first on SE Clinton St. and the second on E Burnside St. across from the Laurelhurst Theater.
 With mouth-watering flavors like Fig and Chevre, Soy Sauce Caramel, and Mango and Sticky Rice, you can’t miss this tasty Portland treat!

 Best Bars in SE Portland